jamie-swogger-motorefi/motorefi_paper_trail/README.md

 widget.destroy
 # Time passes....
-widget = Widget.new(id:42)    # creating a new object with the same id, re-establishes the link versions = widget.versions    # versions ordered by versions.created_at, ascending widget = versions.last.reify  # the widget as it was before destruction widget.save                   # the widget lives!
+widget = Widget.new(id:42)    # creating a new object with the same id, re-establishes the link motorefi_versions = widget.motorefi_versions    # motorefi_versions ordered by motorefi_versions.created_at, ascending
+widget = motorefi_versions.last.reify  # the widget as it was before destruction widget.save                   # the widget lives!
 ```

-You could even use PaperTrail to implement an undo system; [Ryan Bates has!][3]
+You could even use MotorefiPaperTrail to implement an undo system; [Ryan Bates has!][3]

 If your model uses [optimistic locking][1] don't forget to [increment your
 `lock_version`][2] before saving or you'll get a `StaleObjectError`.